Accessing Our Building

 The RWA staff and volunteer team are available to assist you during your visit.
-Please call the Welcome Desk on 0117 906 7632 for any specific requirements or accessibility questions.
+Please call the Welcome Desk on0117 973 5129 for any specific requirements or accessibility questions.
+For more information you can view and download our Access Guide.
 You can also download a copy of our Access statement available at the bottom of this page.

 There is one accessible parking space at the RWA.
 This can be booked in advance of your visit by calling 0117 973 5129 or emailing email@example.com and is subject to availability.

 Groups who need to get as close as possible to the entrance may be dropped off on the forecourt, but please note this should be by prior appointment by contacting our Visitor Experience Manager on 0117 973 5129.
 Minibuses can then park using the limited on-street parking nearby (pay and display).
 Please note tickets are required for the exhibition.